-Dr. Pacicca diagnosed Lauryn with patellar instability.
-“In the general population, it occurs in about six out of every 100,000 adolescent patients, including traumatic injuries,” Dr. Pacicca explained.
-“We don’t know the cause of atraumatic dislocation or instability, but suspect alignment of the limb may play a role.”
+Lauryn was diagnosed with patellar instability, which occurs in about six out of every 100,000 adolescent patients, including traumatic injuries.
+At this point, the cause of atraumatic dislocation or instability in unknown, but it is suspected that the alignment of the limb may play a role.

-To correct the problem, Dr. Pacicca recommended Lauryn first have a surgery called an osteotomy to address alignment issues in her right leg.
+To correct the problem, Lauryn had a surgery called an osteotomy to address alignment issues in her right leg.

-Dr. Pacicca’s former colleague, Bradford Olney, MD, pediatric orthopedic surgeon, performed the osteotomy on June 3, 2019 at the Children’s Mercy Adele Hall Campus.
-During the surgery, Dr. Olney cut and reshaped Lauryn’s femur, or lower thigh bone, taking pressure off the knee joint and improving alignment.
+The osteotomy was performed on June 3, 2019, at the Children’s Mercy Adele Hall Campus.
+During the surgery, Lauryn’s femur, or lower thigh bone, was cut and reshaped to take pressure off the knee joint and improve alignment.

 Six weeks later, Lauryn began physical therapy at Children’s Mercy Sports Medicine Center Village West, working with Michael Denning, DPT, CSCS, sports physical therapist.